 Over 98 percent of U.S. water supply systems that disinfect drinking water use chlorine.
 In the U.S. we have depended on chlorine as our drinking water disinfectant for over a century.
 Public health officials heralded water chlorination as one of the greatest public health achievements of the millennium.
 The real danger, when it comes to chlorine, is eliminating its use.

-For more information about the safety benefits of chlorinated water, please visit our website.
+For more articles about the safety benefits of chlorinated drinking water, please visit Safe Drinking Water.